 Achieving Balance for Your Work-Life Boundaries

 How would that feeling impact other areas of your life?

 For example, say you’re painting 4 walls in your home.
 You roll one stroke of paint on each wall, rotating walls with each stroke.
 The energy it takes to complete the room will feel like little progress is happening.
 Instead, focusing on one wall at a time will result in a achievement providing a burst energy to move onto the next and belief in reaching the finish.

-Trying to run both my photography business and Fearless and Framed was like running a business plan of passion & hope.
+Trying to run both my photography business and Fearless and Framed® was like running a business plan of passion & hope.
 I was excellent at marketing, audience growth, and building community… I was not so great at selling.

-I knew if I could alleviate that one stressor, I could then:
+If I could alleviate that one stressor, I could then:

 - be a better, relaxed version of myself when with loved ones